Read Søren Kierkegaard with voice, context, and method in the same frame.

 Prompt 2: Provide an annotated list of Soren Kierkegaard’s 7 greatest contributions to philosophy.

-Where Soren Kierkegaard still shapes later thought.
+Seven ways Søren Kierkegaard still shapes later thought

-In plain terms: An annotated list of Søren Kierkegaard’s 7 greatest contributions to philosophy.
+An annotated list of Søren Kierkegaard’s 7 greatest contributions to philosophy.

 Take one contribution from Søren Kierkegaard and walk it into a later debate.
 If the move still clarifies something there, it has outlived its home address.